simplexidev/mcsurvivalaid/PLANS.md

 If Codex chooses to keep API files like `features/Quests.ts` and add feature entry files beside them, that is acceptable.
 The important requirement is that each feature has a concrete initializer class.

+## 3.1 Existing API preservation in final architecture

+The final script architecture must be built by preserving the existing `core/` API files and existing feature-domain API files.

+The listed final shape is an integration target, not permission to replace rich existing files with stubs.

+If a file already exists, Codex should repair it.

+If a required `*Feature.ts` file does not exist, Codex should add it as glue around the existing feature API.

+If an existing file is too large or has mixed concerns, Codex may split implementation details into subfiles, but must preserve the original public exports through re-export or compatibility aliases.

 ---

 # 4. Required `main.ts`